hlorus/CAD_Sketcher/docs/code_docs.md

 and then be pointed to from somewhere by a PointerProperty.

-Additionally to pure properties PropertyGroups can also hold methods and attributes, the addon makes heavy use of that as it leads a convenient way of working with the data.
+Additionally to pure properties PropertyGroups can also hold methods and attributes, the addon makes heavy use of that as it leads to a convenient way of working with the data.

 The root of the addon's data structure is SketcherProps which is registered on blender's Scene type and can therefore be accessed as follows: